 The basic rule is that however many eggs you use (lets say 5 for example), you use double the number in ounces of your fat, sugar and flour (so to continue the example; 10oz of each).
 Sadly this doesn’t really work with metric measurements.

 You can toggle between seeing the recipe in grams and ounces by toggling between “Metric” (grams) and “US Customary” (ounces) in the recipe section below.
-(By the way – you can do this on all of my recipes except cups are usually used rather than ounces where appropriate).
+(FYI – you can do this on all of my recipes except cups are usually used rather than ounces where appropriate).

 Make Victoria Sandwich Cake into a Feast